alecjmaly/slae86/slae86/project7/README.md

 ## Assignment 7

 Create a custom crypter like the one shown in the “crypters” video
-- Free to use any existing encrypSon schema
+- Free to use any existing encryption schema
 - Can use any programming language

 For this assignment, the task is to create a cryptor and decryptor for shellcode.
 I had some confusion when trying to understand this assignment.
 Mainly, when looking at previous student's work, the methodology seems to be encrypt using a program/script, then decrypt it with a seperate script.
 My thinking was that the shellcode should be able to decrypt itself.